-4.4 Miscellaneous Effects
+4.4 Miscellaneous Effects Menu⇔Text⇔Effect⇔

-The Text is Effect menu (fig. 4.7) provides the effects that may be applied to selected text or at the caret.
+The Text Effect menu (fig. 4.7) provides the effects that may be applied to selected text or at the caret.
 Effects may also be chosen by clicking on icons on the info palette (fig. 4.8).